yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 # RNA-seq Tutorial
-This repository contains scripts for a full RNA-Seq analysis pipeline.
-Starting with raw sequencing reads, it undergoes quality control, read trimming, alignment, quantification, and statistical analysis to obtain differential expression results.
+This repository has scripts for an RNA-Seq data preprocessing pipeline.
+It starts with raw sequencing reads and includes quality control, adapter trimming, genome indexing, alignment, and read quantification, preparing the data for downstream differential expression analysis.

 ## Pipeline Overview